You are here

 - ICD-10-AM: K21

-This SOP covers gastric reflux of sufficient severity to result in chronic inflammation of the oesophagus.
+This SOP covers gastric reflux of sufficient severity to either cause chronic inflammation of the oesophagus (with histological evidence), or to result in symptoms sufficient to warrant regular medical treatment.
 Minor symptomatic reflux without oesophagitis is very common, but is not a disease.

 Confirming the diagnosis